MS Project vs Onplana 2026: Honest Side-by-Side Comparison

 The full flow, with screenshots, is on the MS Project alternative page.

-Microsoft's official migration tool from Project Online to Planner exists, but — and this is important — it does not preserve portfolios, EPTs, stage gates, or the resource pool.
+Microsoft's official migration tool from Project Online to Planner exists, but, and this is important, it does not preserve portfolios, EPTs, stage gates, or the resource pool.
 It moves tasks.
 That's it.
+Before you commit to any destination, work through the 35-item pre-migration inventory checklist and model the specific 3-year migration cost, both will materially sharpen the tool-selection call.

 Stay on Microsoft Project (desktop) if: